 The 30 mm cage cubes offered here are ideal for building optical setups involving prisms, beamsplitters, and other optics that cause a 90° deviation of the beam path.
 They are compatible with the accessories sold below, those featured in the table below, as well as our selection of 30 mm Cage Accessories and Cage Components.
 The Application Ideas tab shows how to use our cage cubes and accessories to construct a beam combiner with a dichroic mirror as well as a variable attenuation beamsplitter with a polarizing beamsplitting cube.
-Shown to the right, the C4W 30 mm Cage Cube is connected to a VBA05-780 Variable Beamsplitter Cube using cage rods and four ERSCA Rod Adapters.
-The ERSCA Rod Adapters are required when trying to connect any two cage cubes.
+Shown to the right, the C4W 30 mm Cage Cube is connected to a VBA05-780 Variable Beamsplitter Cube using cage rods and four ERSCB Rod Adapters.
+The ERSCB Rod Adapters are required when trying to connect any two cage cubes.

 Thorlabs offers a wide and growing complement of accessories for 30 mm cage cubes, including optic mounts, platforms, rotating platforms, and cover plates.
 These tools provide a complete family of versatile building blocks suited for virtually any 30 mm cage cube optomechanical setup.

 Combining Two Beams

 Our cage system can be used to build an easily adjustable beam combiner.
 This setup is based on the use of an appropriate dichroic mirror for the wavelengths that need to be combined.
 One beam needs to be in the transmission band of the dichroic mirror, while the other needs to be in the reflection band.
 For this application the reflection band laser is 405 nm and the transmission band laser is 635 nm.
 The DMLP567 is an appropriate dichroic mirror for the two selected wavelengths.